-Fonts and memory are shared by the programming languages in the printer.
+Fonts and programming languages share the available memory locations in your printer.

-Fonts can be loaded in many memory areas in the G-Series printer.
+Fonts can be loaded in many memory areas.

 ZPL programming can recognize EPL and ZPL fonts.
 EPL programming can only recognize EPL fonts.
-See the respective programmer guides for more information on fonts and printer memory.
+See the ZPL and ELP Programming Guides for more information on fonts and printer memory.
+These guides are available from zebra.com/support.